Who We Are

 We are committed to the vitality of an English-speaking community within Québec.

 Interim Board of Directors

 The Fondation Notre Home Foundation is governed by a Board of Directors and its committees, such as the Grants Selection Committee, whose members represent diverse elements of the community.

 - David Hodges

 - Sylvia Martin-Laforge

-The QCGN responded by asking Montreal hip-hop artist David Hodges to pen a bilingual anthem whose theme celebrates inclusive unity among Quebec’s English and French-speaking youth.
-The song Notre Home became rallying point for the province’s English-speaking youth, while also bridging gaps among various cultural and linguistic groups in Quebec.
+The QCGN responded by asking Montreal hip-hop artist David Hodges to write a bilingual anthem celebrating inclusive unity among Québec’s English and French-speaking youth.
+The song Notre Home helped bridge gaps among various cultural and linguistic groups in Québec.

 The buzz generated by the song and YouTube video prompted a Notre Home Tour during which David performed at more than 50 schools across the province.
 The performances sparked discussions with more than 10,000 elementary and high-school students on bullying, isolation, identity and a sense of belonging.